RajDkJangam/cevoaustralia.github.io/content/post/2018-01-17-replacing-packer-with-kitchen-and-a-rakefile.markdown

         - inspec/security
 ```

-Once you have this kitchen file in place you can build the different platform targets as below:
+Once you have this KitchenCI file in place you can build the different platform targets as below:

 ```
 bundle exec rake build[centos7]
 ```

-While this process looks a little more complex than using `packer` alone, you gain a number of new capabilities that are worth the extra complexity:
+While this process looks a little more complex than using Packer alone, you gain a number of new capabilities that are worth the extra complexity:

 1. A solid workflow that only allows **VALID** images to be created
 2. A single approach to build multiple operating system images
 3. Composable validation rules through the use of InSpec
 4. Feature compatible process that supports cross account and region Sharing

-It would be great if the Kitchen team took on the challenge to add the AMI/Sharing steps into their tool, there current position is that this requirement is beyond the scope of their tool.
+It would be great if the KitchenCI team took on the challenge to add the AMI/Sharing steps into their tool, their current position is that this requirement is beyond the scope of their tool.

 **Thats ok, for the rest of us we can use the simple Rakefile to extend Kitchen.**